Why You Need a Few Motorhome Tips Before Your RV/ Motorhome Trip

 Our very first drive of 2.5 kilometres, after leaving the campervan depot, took us 40 minutes (and it was nothing to do with being stuck in traffic).
 However, it taught us that we needed a plan; Plan A, and backup Plan B.

 One of the essential and obvious motorhome tips: Always plan your driving route and any alternatives before setting off.
 It saves major headaches and less to worry about later on.

 If this is your first time to drive on the opposite side of the road then it will take time to adjust.
 Constantly thinking about which side of the road and which lane you need to be driving in is so important because your default or normal reaction will be to drift back to what feels normal and that could mean crossing onto the wrong side of the road.
 We did it a few times but luckily came out unscathed.

 5. Motorhome Manuals

 Over the year, we had two different motorhomes, both hired from Germany.
 We found that some of the equipment instruction manuals did not come in English.
-Before you pick up the motorhome, ask the supplier to check and if not order the English copies if they are available or have the English versions mailed to you as an e-book.
-Otherwise, expect you’ll need to decipher what Google Translate gives you, the manual’s pictures and introduce some lateral thinking!
+Before you pick up the motorhome, ask the supplier to check and to order the English copies if they are available or have the English versions mailed to you as an e-book.
+Otherwise, expect that you’ll need to decipher what Google Translate gives you, pay close attention to the manual’s pictures and to introduce some lateral thinking!